Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

-Just as the Plain Truth said would happen—based on the prophecies of the Bible.
+Just as the Plain Truth said it would happen—based on the prophecies of the Bible.

 Even before the collapse of the Soviet empire, in 1989 Soviet President Mikhail Gorbachev visited China to repair ties and revitalize dialogue on the demarcation disputes that were still mired in 17th-century detail.
 In 1991, Russia and China signed a border agreement, beginning a practical demarcation process.
 In April 1997, China and Russia—along with former Soviet republics Tajikistan, Kazakhstan and Kyrgyzstan—signed an accord in Moscow on troop reduction and security-building measures along the 4,700-mile border between China and the former Soviet Union.

 As a clear sign of surging cooperation between their two countries, Russian President Boris Yeltsin and Chinese President Jiang Zemin signed a declaration in November 1997 ending disputes over the implementation of the 1991 accord.
 This seemed to confirm that Russia and China, long vacillating between a historic relationship as friend and foe, were entering a new era of cooperation in strategic partnership to counter the perceived dominance of Western military and economic power.

 Sino-Russian relations further improved under the leadership of Yeltsin’s successor, Vladimir Putin.
 In July of 2001, Russia and China signed a “friendship cooperation” treaty.